replicatedhq/troubleshoot.sh/docs/source/host-collect-analyze/certificate.md

 ## TLS Certificate Analyzer

-The diskUsage analyzer supports multiple outcomes.
+The `diskUsage` analyzer supports multiple outcomes.
 For example:

-`key-pair-missing`: Key pair fails don't exists `key-pair-switched`: PEM inputs may have been switched `key-pair-encrypted`: Key pair is encrypted, could not read the key `key-pair-mismatch`: Private key does not match the public key `key-pair-invalid`: Key pair is invalid `key-pair-valid`: Key pair is invalid
+`key-pair-missing`: Key pair fails do not exist.
+`key-pair-switched`: PEM inputs may have been switched.
+`key-pair-encrypted`: Key pair is encrypted, could not read the key.
+`key-pair-mismatch`: Private key does not match the public key.
+`key-pair-invalid`: Key pair is invalid.
+`key-pair-valid`: Key pair is invalid.

 ### Example Analyzer Definition